GOP U.S. House passes bill opening more public land to development if reserve oil is tapped - NewsBreak

 The amendment would expand the bill the House passed two weeks earlier that barred only sales to China.

-The post GOP U.S. House passes bill opening more public land to development if reserve oil is tapped appeared first on Nebraska Examiner .
+The post GOP U.S. House passes bill opening more public land to development if reserve oil is tapped appeared first on Iowa Capital Dispatch .

 Comments / 0